A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 17
+All this problems on a grid are testing my nerves \o.O/ They have always been my Achille's tendon, but this AoC I am finally improving my problem solving skills in this area.
+I spent some time trying to figure out a solution using a BFS, without any luck and also without really understanding why it was not entirely working.
+After a while I realized that there are few cases where this search will fail because of a wrong assumption regarding the tiles already visited.
+After a while, I realized that, since the assigment was to find the **minimum** value of a path in a *weighted* grid, the optimal and more straightforward solution would have been the one and only ***Djikstra***.
+Of course a bit of additional care in implementing the constraints (i.e. maximum 3 steps in a single direction in part 1, and at least 4 but a maximum of 10 in part 2) was necessary.
+Notice that the real difficulty in these kind of problem is debugging the paths that are generated, since it might be cumbersome to analyze every and each state pushed in the priority queue at each step, they are TOO many!
+Some smart tricks are the key to find where the code is wrong, but that comes also with experience.
+Wonderful!

 # Day 16
 Partecipatin in AoC while you have a flight to take, it is not a good idea, especially if you haven't sleep enoguh (and by enough I mean "at all") :D